Crab Rangoon Soufflé

 4 tablespoons of fresh chives, finely minced

-Prepare the souffle dish with butter and grated Parmesan cheese, making sure the entire inside surface is coated with both, shake off any excess.
+Prepare the soufflé dish with butter and grated Parmesan cheese.
+Make sure the entire inside surface is coated.
+Shake off any excess.

 Prepare the lump crab by checking for any shells.
 Transfer to a plate lined with a paper towel.
-Pat dry the lump crab with another piece of paper towel making sure the crab is completely dry of any moisture before transferring to a medium-size mixing bowl.
+Pat the lump crab dry with another piece of paper towel, making sure it is completely dry before transferring to a medium-sized mixing bowl.

-In a small saucepan, add milk and bring up to temperature over medium heat.
-Once the milk reaches the scalding point turn off the heat.
+In a small saucepan, add milk over medium heat.
+Once the milk reaches the scalding point, turn off the heat.

-In a saucepan melt butter over low heat.
-Add all-purpose flour whisking constantly for about a minute forming a *roux.
-Once the mixture has formed a thick, blonde color (refer to picture above) remove the pan from the heat.
-Add the freshly grated nutmeg, cayenne pepper, Kosher salt, and fresh ground black pepper, whisk to combine.
+In a saucepan, melt butter over low heat.
+Add all-purpose flour, whisking constantly for about a minute, to form a *roux.
+Once the mixture has reached a thick, blonde color (refer to picture above), remove the pan from the heat.
+Add the freshly grated nutmeg, cayenne pepper, kosher salt, and fresh-ground black pepper, and whisk to combine.

-Return the pan back on the heat, add the *scalded milk whisking continuously.
-Turn the heat up to medium, when the sauce just starts to boil, the sauce is at its thickest consistency.
-Test by placing a wooden spoon into the mixture and when you pull the spoon out and swipe your finger down the back of the spoon, if the sauce on the spoon remains separated, it’s ready.
+Return the pan to the heat, and add the *scalded milk, whisking continuously.
+Turn the heat up to medium.
+When the sauce starts to boil, it’s at its thickest consistency.
+You can test it by placing a wooden spoon into the mixture.
+When you pull the spoon out and swipe your finger down the back of the spoon, if the sauce remains separated, it’s ready.
 Turn off the heat.

-Transfer the pot onto a cutting board, while the mixture is still hot vigorously whisk in the egg yolks one at a time until all are incorporated.
-Switch to a rubber spatula, add the room temperature cream cheese, by gently smashing up the cream cheese, and mixing, until it’s incorporated throughout.
-After mixing, if there are a few bigger pieces that’s fine.
+Transfer the pot to a cutting board, while the mixture is still hot, vigorously whisk in the egg yolks one at a time until all are incorporated.
+Switch to a rubber spatula, add the cream cheese, gently smashing it and mixing until it’s incorporated throughout.
+After mixing, if there are a few bigger pieces, that’s fine.

 Next, add the jumbo lump crab and stir through.